Disney Live Entertainment

-Disney Live Entertainment is the theatrical live entertainment production division of Walt Disney Imagineering, the design and development arm of Disney Parks, Experiences and Products, a segment and direct subsidiary of The Walt Disney Company.
+Disney Live Entertainment is the theatrical live entertainment production division of Walt Disney Imagineering, the design and development arm of Disney Experiences, a division and business segment of The Walt Disney Company.

 History

 Disney Entertainment

 Formerly founded as Walt Disney Entertainment as a wing of the Walt Disney Company, it produced all shows and parades for Disney worldwide, including everything from the Disney-created Super Bowl Half-time shows to theme parks.
 The division was altered on January 31, 2001, at the retirement of Executive Vice President, Ron Logan, who was the head of the division.

 Disney Creative Entertainment

 Disney Creative Entertainment was founded in 2000 with the arrival of Executive Vice President Anne Hamburger.

 Works

 Some of the company's most notable works since being officially formed in 2000 include: